Looking Back at Baseball's Biggest Meltdowns and Tirades

-Looking back at baseball's biggest meltdowns and tirades originally appeared on NBC Sports Chicago
+Looking back at baseball's biggest meltdowns and tirades originally appeared on NBC Sports Washington

 Baseball players occasionally struggle to channel their emotions.
 And sometimes, a television gets destroyed.